Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future, slightly less intelligent self (who may also be hungover).**  Because trust me, future you will thank past you (and maybe even buy past you a coffee).
+- **Pro Tip:**  Before you write a single line of code,  ask yourself: "Could I solve this with a well-placed `print()` statement and a cup of coffee?"
+You'd be surprised how often the answer is "yes," saving you hours of debugging headaches (and maybe even the coffee).

 ---

-### 📅 Last Updated: 2024-12-08 04:11
+### 📅 Last Updated: 2024-12-08 08:13

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!